Precision Forging: Process, Tolerances & OEM Applications

 What Is Precision Forging?

-Precision forging refers to a controlled forging process that produces components with near-net shapes and tighter dimensional tolerances compared to conventional forging.
-By optimizing die geometry, deformation ratios, and process stability, precision forging allows manufacturers to form parts closer to their final dimensions while maintaining consistent internal grain flow.
+Precision forging is a controlled forging process that produces components closer to final dimensions with tighter tolerances than conventional forging.
+By optimizing die geometry, material flow, and deformation control, manufacturers achieve improved dimensional stability and consistent internal grain flow.

-In practical manufacturing terms, precision forging does not eliminate machining entirely.
-Instead, it reduces machining allowances to predictable and repeatable levels, supporting more stable downstream CNC operations and improved overall production efficiency.
+In practical manufacturing, precision forging does not eliminate machining entirely but significantly reduces machining allowance and improves downstream production efficiency.

 Precision forging process producing near-net-shape components with controlled deformation and grain flow